thlorenz/v8-perf/memory-profiling.md

 - birds eye view of apps object structure
 - low level, allows peeking inside function closures and look at VM internal objects
+- used to determine what keeps objects from being collected

 ###### Entry Points